Deaadman/UniversalTweaks/Information/PatchNotes.md

 	- Figure out why the `Intense` audio won't play without an aurora.
 	- Disable flashlight flicker if there is not aurora.
 	- Allow a small chance of wolves to be scared by the `High` state flashlight without an aurora (only at night).
-- Spray Paint Tweaks
-	- Remove the limiter of where paint can be placed (sprayed).
-Suggested by **FarcryBliss**.
-	- More specifically around where you'd previously painted, you can't paint anywhere near a previous spray.

 ---